WHEAT Rises to Meet Challenges and Demand in Ethiopia

 One result was the Borlaug Global Rust Initiative (BGRI), initiated by CIMMYT, the Indian Council of Agricultural Research (ICAR), ICARDA, the Food and Agriculture Organization (FAO) of the United Nations and Cornell University in 2008.
-Fostered by the Durable Rust Resistance in Wheat (DRRW) project and led by Cornell, the Initiative marshals scores of scientists in work to develop and spread improved varieties that resist stem, yellow and leaf rust.
+Fostered by the Durable Rust Resistance in Wheat (DRRW) project and led by Cornell, with funding from the Bill & Melinda Gates Foundation and the Department for International Development-UK, the Initiative marshals scores of scientists in work to develop and spread improved varieties that resist stem, yellow and leaf rust.

 With leadership from EIAR, RARIs and the Ministry of Agriculture, and strong support from CIMMYT and ICARDA, Ethiopian farmers have gained access to a new generation of high-yielding, rust-resistant wheat varieties from BGRI, through ICARDA-led efforts to tackle yellow rust and from other sources.
 Key to this were seed multiplication and distribution efforts funded by the U.S. Agency for International Development (USAID), as well as seed production by ACDI/VOCA, the Alliance for a Green Revolution in Africa (AGRA), the Eastern African Agricultural Productivity Project (EAAPP), FAO and the Ethiopian Agricultural Transformation Agency (ATA).